Arthur de Gobineau: Minister to Persia

 In 1861, Gobineau returned to Tehran as the French minister and lived a modest, ascetic lifestyle.
 He became obsessed with ancient Persia.
 This soon got out of control as he sought to prove ancient Persia was founded by his much admired Aryans, leading him to engage in what Irwin called "deranged" theories about Persia's history.
 In 1865 Gobineau published Les religions et les philosophies dans l'Asie centrale ("Religions and Philosophies in Central Asia"), an account of his travels in Persia and encounters with the various esoteric Islamic sects he discovered being practiced in the Persian countryside.
 His mystical frame of mind led him to feel in Persia what he called "un certain plaisir" ("a certain pleasure") as nowhere else in the world did he feel the same sort of joy he felt when viewing the ruins of Persia.

 Gobineau had a low opinion of Islam, a religion invented by the Arab Mohammed.
 He viewed him as part of the "Semitic race", unlike the Persians whose Indo-European language led him to see them as Aryans.
 Gobineau believed that Shia Islam was part of a "revolt" by the Aryan Persians against the Semitic Arabs, seeing a close connection between Shia Islam and Persian nationalism.
-His understanding of Persia was distorted and confused.
-He mistakenly believed Shi'ism was practiced only in Persia, and that in Shi'ism the Imam Ali is much more venerated than Muhammad.
-He was unaware that Shia Islam only became the state religion of Persia under the Safavids.
 Based on his own experiences, Gobineau believed the Persians did not really believe in Islam, with the faith of the Prophet being a cover over a society that still preserved many pre-Islamic features.
 Gobineau also described the savage persecution of the followers of Bábism and of the new religion of the Baháʼí Faith by the Persian state, which was determined to uphold Shia Islam as the state religion.
 Gobineau approved of the persecution of the Babi.
 He wrote they were "veritable communists" and "true and pure supporters of socialism", as every bit as dangerous as the French socialists.
 He agreed the Peacock Throne was right to stamp out Bábism.
 Gobineau was one of the first Westerners to examine the esoteric sects of Persia.
 Though his work was idiosyncratic, he did spark scholarly interest in an aspect of Persia that had been ignored by Westerners until then.
-His command of Persian was average, his Arabic was worse.
-Since there were few Western Orientalists who knew Persian, however, Gobineau was able to pass himself off for decades as a leading Orientalist who knew Persia like no one else.